andersundsehr/aus_driver_amazon_s3/Documentation/Administration/DriverConfiguration/Index.rst

 - Region: The region of your bucket (avoid dots in the bucket name)

-- Key and secret key of your AWS account (see security credentials -> access keys)
+- Key and secret key of your AWS account (optional, you can also use IAM roles or environment variables)

 - Public base url (optional): this is the public url of your bucket, if empty its default to "bucketname.s3.amazonaws.com"